Convert 10 Ml To Teaspoons

 10 ml * 0.202884 tsp/ml ≈ 2.02884 tsp

 For practical purposes, and depending on the context, you would likely round this to either 2 teaspoons or 2 1/10 teaspoons.
 The choice depends on the level of precision required.
-In cooking, rounding to 2 teaspoons is usually sufficient.
+Think about it: in cooking, rounding to 2 teaspoons is usually sufficient.
 For pharmaceutical applications, however, greater precision might be necessary.

 The Science Behind the Conversion: Why Isn't it a Perfect Conversion?